Question: "What is spiritualism?"

 Spiritualism attracted many followers who were unhappy with the established churches and sought reform.
 Indeed, many of the early Abolitionists and women’s rights advocates were spiritualists.
 Spiritualist meetings provided some of the earliest venues for women to speak publicly and authoritatively in a male-dominated society.
 Radical Quakers, who were disenchanted with the established churches because of their failure to oppose slavery, used interest in spiritualism as an anti-slavery public forum.
 Although the movement culminated in necessary societal reforms, it resulted in many people moving to a secular spirituality, focused on personal experiences and unsubstantiated messages from beyond, and deemphasized a personal relationship with Jesus Christ.

-The Bible, in fact, contains many stern warnings against spiritualism (Leviticus 19:31, 20:6, 21:8; Deuteronomy 18:9-13).
+The Bible, in fact, contains many stern warnings against spiritualism (Leviticus 19:31; 20:6; 21:8; Deuteronomy 18:9–13).
 The first king of Israel, King Saul, broke God’s commandment not to engage in spiritualism and ultimately lost his kingdom because of it (1 Samuel 15:23; 1 Chronicles 10:14).
-When the Apostles encountered people who had powers of divination from contact with spirits, they cast these spirits out as demons (Acts 16:16-18).
-Many scriptural references point out a chief reason that Christians should not seek contact nor counsel with spirits, namely, that spirits that are contacted may give unreliable or even deceptive information (1 John 4:1).
+When the apostles encountered people who had powers of divination from contact with spirits, they cast these spirits out as demons (Acts 16:16–18).
+Many scriptural references point out a chief reason that Christians should not seek contact or counsel with spirits, namely, that the spirits contacted are demonic and may give unreliable and deceptive information (1 John 4:1).

-Those who dabble in activities that seem innocuous actually open the door for contact, harassment and even possession.
-Many followers have been traumatized and harmed psychologically, if not physically, by contacts that began with séances, Ouija boards, psychic consultations, Reiki healing, and encounters with mediums.
-For all those who seek the truth, Jesus unequivocally stated in John 14:6, “I am the way and the truth and the life.
+Those who dabble in spiritualism engage in activities that seem innocuous but actually open the door for demonic contact, harassment and even possession.
+Many followers of spiritualism have been traumatized and harmed psychologically, if not physically, by contacts with demons that began with séances, Ouija boards, psychic consultations, Reiki healing, and encounters with mediums.
+For all those who seek the truth, Jesus unequivocally states in John 14:6, “I am the way and the truth and the life.
 No one comes to the Father except through me.”